Monetization

 The model works by separating structural cost, plan economics, value factors and profit logic.

-This captures infrastructure, storage, network, development, maintenance, support, security and compliance costs distributed across expected demand.
+This is the structural cost allocated to each call.
+It includes infrastructure, development, maintenance, support, security and compliance distributed across expected demand.

-The pricing model should include a usage cap and a way to charge excess demand.
-Unlimited usage with no control usually weakens availability and economics.
+The model should include a call threshold and a way to charge excess demand.
+Unlimited usage with no control usually weakens both availability and economics.

 Additional value factors

-Support, analytics, compliance, custom integration and other premium capabilities should be priced explicitly instead of hidden inside the base fee.
+Support, analytics, compliance, integration and additional unit costs should be priced explicitly instead of hidden inside the base fee.

 Formula logic

-Estimate the structural cost of running the API by allocating infrastructure, engineering, support, security and compliance costs across expected annual demand.
+Estimate the structural annual cost of running the API and divide it by expected total annual calls to obtain FCC.

 3. Additional charges